-Survey responses were not equally distributed among focus fire grounds, with most observations of impacts (or lack thereof) coming from NSW (Figure 30).
-14 observations were not able to be mapped because of wrong or absent coordinates (water quality N = 2, habitat N = 1, socio-economic N = 2, nothing to report N = 9).
-22 observations came from the NSW North Coast (Figure 31), 64 came from the NSW South Coast (Figure 32), while 7 were reported from NSW but not in either NRM region.
-Ten observations instead came from Southeast Queensland, 3 of which were 'no observations to be reported' (Figure 33).
+Survey responses were not equally distributed among focus fire grounds, with most observations of impacts coming from NSW (Figure 30).
+75 observations came from the NSW North Coast (Figure 31) and South Coast (Figure 32.
+6 observations instead came from Southeast Queensland, 3 of which were 'no observations to be reported' (Figure 33).
 4 observations were submitted from North Tasmania (Figure 34A), while only one observation was collected from East Gippsland (Figure 34B).
-11 impact observations came from Kangaroo Island, predominantly from the western side of the island (Figure 35).
+8 impact observations came from Kangaroo Island, predominantly from the western side of the island (Figure 35).
 OceanWatch staff were unable to travel to Victoria due to Covid-19 restrictions, which may have limited observations during investigation in person.
+Western Australia was outside of our focus regions; however, two impact observations were reported.
+Coordinates of 'nothing to report' observations were estimated wherever possible.